amansharma9772/Frontend-evolution-round2/README.md

 - **Posts & Post Detail Page** – fetches posts from an API, supports search, pagination, and a comments system with localStorage.
 - **User Data Table with Modal** – fetches user data, displays it in a table, highlights the selected row, and shows user details inside a modal.
+- **Show Images Gallery** - fetches images from an API, supports infinite scroll, lazy loading, filtering by album or images, toggling between grid and list views, lightbox with keyboard navigation, and favorites saved in localStorage with notifications.

 ## Features